LucasDelfino92/morrowindsharp/main.md

 Left/Right | Disables/enables shaders on the shader controller menu | MGE XE Shader Pack

 # Changelog

+## September 25th, 2023

+### Bug Fixes
+- Removed Magican't because I don't think anyone ever notices the presence of the mod.

+### User Interface
+- Removed Oblivion Crosshair because it's up to preference.

+### Gameplay
+- Removed Controlled Weapon Enchants because it removes some strategy involved in using enchanted weapons.
+- Removed Magicka-Based Skill Progression because there are other mods that do the same plus other tweaks (like reducing Magicka as your skill advances) and it is up to preference.

 ## August 27th, 2023